text-machine-lab/uml_nlp_class_2018/hw3/README.md

 ## Model
 The model class, `Seq2SeqModel` is located in the file `model.py`.
-Conceptually the methods of this class are diviede into three groups:
+Conceptually the methods of this class are divided into three groups:

  1. Initialization: `__init__`
  2. Encoder methods: `zero_state` and `encode_sentence`